simeonaz/devnotepad/README.md

 - quickly find them via a filtering system,
 - and copy or delete them with a single click.

-**Real goal**: Demonstrate your ability to design a useful, UX-friendly, well-structured, and high-performance tool, without a backend.
+**Real goal**: Demonstrate my ability to design a useful, UX-friendly, well-structured, and high-performance tool, without a backend.

 ---